Granther/glorp-lang/glorp.md

 ### Array
 - How do we know when we are looking at an array
 - An array is a dtype, declares like a var

+### Error infra
+- Should have umbrella of glorpups
+- Top most RuntimeGlorpup
+- IndexBoundsGlorpup